tuanavu/airflow-tutorial/docs/bigquery_github_trends.md

 bash run_gcloud_example.sh
 ```

-- Stop the Airflow environment when you are finished.
+- Stop the Airflow environment when you are finished

 ```
 bash stop_gcloud_example.sh